History of Beckenham Place Park

 1784 - Cator elected MP for Ipswich but unseated

 1790/93 - Cator elected MP for Stockbridge

-1804 - Mary Cator dies, is buried in St. Georges churchyard with her daughter.
+1804 - Mary Cator dies and is buried in St. Georges churchyard with her daughter.

 - John Cator dies at his appartment in the Adelphi near The Strand, is

 - John Barwell Cator marries Miss Mahon, niece of Lord Vigo.
 A relative Lambert has access

 to Barwell's papers inherited from Peter Collinson via John Cator.